Triathlon-Florida athlete becomes first with Down's Syndrome to complete Ironman

 A YouTube video shows Nikic in action with his proud father Nik close to tears in the transition zone before the marathon section which he completed in six hours 18 minutes.

 "You are almost an Ironman buddy.
-You're two thirds of an Ironman" he says.
+You're two thirds of an Ironman" his father says.

 Nikic, who was born with the genetic condition that causes degrees of learning disability and slower physical development, took up triathlon three years ago after four ear surgeries kept him living a more sedentary lifestyle and gaining weight.